ian-derrington/general/gpt_info_and_links.md

 - [Neural Machine Translation of Rare Words with Subword Units](https://arxiv.org/abs/1508.07909)

 ### Scaling
 - [The 'Chinchilla' paper of 2022](https://arxiv.org/abs/2203.15556) This paper identifies scaling laws that help to understand the volume of data that is needed to obtain 'optimal' performance for a given LLM models size.
-Use of it in other areas, such as for Llama reveal that the models may have been under trained.
+Use of it in other areas, such as for Llama reveals that the models may have been under-trained.
-  - Primary take away: **"All three approaches suggest that as compute budget increases, model size andthe amount of training data should be increased in approximately equal proportions." **
+  - Primary takeaway: **"All three approaches suggest that as compute budget increases, model size and the amount of training data should be increased in approximately equal proportions." **

 ## Prompt engineering